tucfa/hyde/_posts/2015-05-06-faculty-handbook.md

 Additionally, for those who must miss one or more blocks, HR has offered a "remedial session" to recap the entire Faculty Handbook.

-Remedial Session (by confirmed presence only): All sections : Thursday, August 20th, from 9:00 a.m.--12:00 p.m.
+Remedial Session: All sections (3 hrs, by confirmed presence only) : Thursday, August 20th, from 9:00 a.m.--12:00 p.m.
 (Executive Boardroom)